-- O Fire Administration (Function): The Administration part of the budget is one of the areas that could be apportioned to the other function areas.
+- o Fire Administration (Function): The Administration part of the budget is one of the areas that could be apportioned to the other function areas.
 The Department Administration, in addition to general administration duties, responds to emergency calls and takes command at major incidents.
 Administration handles all of Department's budgetary, personnel and supervisory duties of each of its respective functions.
-To try and apportion this budget category or program to other budget "functions" with any accuracy would take a considerable amount of personnel time and resources the Department does not have. - o Fire Prevention (Function): The Fire Prevention Bureau (FPB) provides the second core function of the Department and is carried in the "Administration" budget category.
+To try and apportion this budget category or program to other budget "functions" with any accuracy would take a considerable amount of personnel time and resources the Department does not have. - Fire Prevention (Function): The Fire Prevention Bureau (FPB) provides the second core function of the Department and is carried in the "Administration" budget category.
 The FPB has four subcategories of inspection, permits, plan review and education.
 The FPB oversees the systematic inspection program of commercial establishments, schools, institutions, as well as residential occupancies.
 As part of this effort, the Bureau reviews applications and issues permits requiring that all hazardous work done in Town, including the removal of underground storage tanks, is in accordance with Massachusetts Fire Prevention Laws and Regulations.
 The Fire Prevention Bureau reviews building plans, propane installations, oil-burning equipment installations, fire protection systems, and blasting plans for code compliance.
+The Student Awareness of Fire Education (SAFE) program, which has firefighters trained in public fire education for children, is also categorized in this area. - o Training (Sub Function): Also included under the "Administration" budget category is the Training Officer.
+His duties are divided

-1 The primary duty and function of a municipal fire department is to prevent the spread of fire.
+&lt;sup>1 The primary duty and function of a municipal fire department is to prevent the spread of fire.
 The duty is owed to the general population and not the specific individual(s) that have a fire.
 However, one of the most effective measures to keep the fire from spreading is to extinguish the fire as soon as possible.

-2 The Department responds to calls for service on the request placed to our Dispatch Center.
+&lt;sup>2 The Department responds to calls for service on the request placed to our Dispatch Center.
 Calls are classified at the end of the call, once the outcome is known.
 A simple example is a fire alarm signal will initiate a full fire response, but if it was determined to be a faulty smoke detector it would be classified as an alarm malfunction.

-3 A rescue service is a broad category that contains medical transport calls, medical assistance calls, and extrication.
+&lt;sup>3 A rescue service is a broad category that contains medical transport calls, medical assistance calls, and extrication.